zmoog/zmoog.github.io/content/post/refurbot.md

 Even better, bots are one kind of application that can be run efficiently within most cloud providers' free tiers.

-In this article, I'll share with you how I built [Refurbot](https://github.com/zmoog/refurbot/), a Twitter bot that every day tweets the best deal available in the refurbished products section of the Apple Store.
+In this article, I'll share with you how I built **Refurbot** (code is available at https://github.com/zmoog/refurbot/), a Twitter bot that every day tweets the best deal available in the refurbished products section of the Apple Store.

-Refurbot source code is available at https://github.com/zmoog/refurbot/.

 ## Introducing Refurbot